StewartJohn/h_digipo/README.md

 zip -r ..\digipo.zip .

-Then upload to the Chrome web store.
+Then upload the zip to the Chrome web store.
 The example lives here: https://chrome.google.com/webstore/detail/digipo/dllkpndfjcodlhlfiiogdedeipjphkgk.
 But you can sign up and publish your own variant.